CBRNE Industry Group

 Kimberly Chamblin, Ph.D., Director

-ADS, Inc. Kimberly Chamblin, Ph.D. is the CBRNe Business Development Manager for ADS, Inc. In this capacity, Kim calls upon the JPEO, DHS and other key government stakeholders.
+BostonDynamics Kimberly, Chamblin, Ph.D. is the Director of Partnerships, Public Sector for Boston Dynamics.
+Prior to joining Boston Dynamics, Kim was the CBRNe Business Development and Category Manager for ADS, Inc. In this capacity, Kim called upon the JPEO, DHS and other key government stakeholders.
 Kim is passionate about CBRNe threat mitigation and emergency response.
 Prior to joining ADS, Kim served as a Legislative Affairs Consultant to the J1/8 and in the J5 at U.S. Africa Command in Stuttgart, Germany.
 Kim proudly served as a GS14 at the Domestic Nuclear Detection Office from 2006-2008.
-She started her federal career at Department of Energy/NNSA after graduating with an M.A.I.A. from American University in 2001.
+She started her federal career at the Department of Energy/NNSA after graduating with an M.A.I.A. from American University in 2001.
 She holds a Ph.D in Organizational Leadership from the University of Oklahoma (2016), and her dissertation, “A CASE STUDY OF A RADIATION DETECTION EQUIPMENT PROGRAM: DO THE ADVOCACY COALITION FRAMEWORK AND THE ISSUE ATTENTION CYCLE INFORM CONGRESSIONAL BUDGET DECISIONS?” addresses the challenges that face decision makers who allocate resources and drive decisions related to complex technical equipment.
 Kim is happiest in her roles of USMC wife and mother to three boys.

 Neil Cohen, Director